ritamiklan/ritamiklan/README.md

-<h4>Hi, I’m Rita!</h4>
+### Hi, I’m Rita!

 I'm completing a BBA in Haaga-Helia UAS which I Started in January 2020 to take my interest in coding to the next level.

-I'm currently focusing on front-end development using React and learning more about mobile app development as well.

-My other passion is specialty coffee - I am also an aspiring home barista.
+Interested in frontend web development, health tech, and #ChangingTheRatio

+### In the works:

+☕ FineGrind - mobile app for finding specialty cafés built with **React Native**
+📖 Stack includes **React, Node, Express,** and **JavaScript**
+🐍 LEarning **Python** with 100 days of Code bootcamp @ The App Brewery

 <!---
 ritamiklan/ritamiklan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.